SiFi-CC/slowcontrol/README.md

 Runs are also defined in the XML file, be it calibration or any other type.
 Currently only the calibration runs are properly defined.
 This requires the `<measurement position=x duration=y pause=z />` tag to be present.
 Each measurement tag contains information on the position of the calibration arm and the data acquisition time.

+Also add lines to set environmental variables for `www-data` with SetEnv

 # Sample detector XML

 A working XML is available under `files/current.xml`.